NicolaPiras97/OrdinalCompositionalData/README.md

 ## Usage

-To run the simulation launch the .R file, which recalls the ..........
-Be sure to have installed the ..........
+To run the simulations launch the .R files for each case (I, II, III, IV), which recalls the Functions_simplex.R file.
+Be sure to have installed the packages referred to in Functions_simplex.R.

 ## Citing us